lukebielawski/lukebielawski.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am a (rising) third year math and physics student at the University of Illinois Urbana-Champaign.
 I am generally interested in probability theory and diffential geometry.
-Recently, I have been interested in Poisson geometry and stochastic differential equations.
+Recently, I have been interested in stochastic differential equations and Poisson geometry.

 I am currently (Summer 2025) participating in the TREND REU program at the University of Maryland under Jeffrey Kuan and Konstantina Trivisa.
-I am studying collective emergence and flocking models (Quorum Sensing and Cucker-Smake) by analzing PDEs.
+I am studying collective emergence and flocking models (Quorum Sensing and Cucker-Smale) by analyzing PDEs.

-I am also a fan of music, flute, and reading.
+I am also a fan of finance, music / flute, and reading.

 <!-- Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically. -->